 For example, if your partnership term lasts 2 months, track what numbers you’re at before you started and when it’s over.
 That gives you a metric to compare how much your account and business has grown.

 If you use Etsy, Shopify, or another platform that allows you to give discount codes (and if you choose to give your reps a code for their followers), you can easily analyze how often these codes are used per each individual influencer.

 Ultimately, getting more sales should be one of your top goals, and tracking your numbers will tell you if your partnerships are worthwhile.

 You need to have a clear set of expectations or instructions for influencers to follow.
 Be specific, and tell them upfront before they agree to anything.

 How often are you expecting them to post about your products?
 Are they expected to mention you in their account’s bio?

 I always include my expectations upfront when I first post my brand rep search.
 Then, after I’ve chosen who to partner with, I send them an email prior to the rep term with everything they might need to know.

 Be sure to mention what they’ll get in return (typically free products).
 This is a mutual partnership, after all!

-5. Not Following Up if Someone Isn’t Pulling Their Weight
+5. Not Tracking & Following Up

 If you’ve set clear expectations but someone isn’t sticking to them, you need to have a conversation with them.
 I’m not saying you should confront them, though.